 Recreation and Fitness Coordinator

 RJ joined WSU Tri-Cities in August 2015.
 Before moving to the Tri-Cities area he was the Intramural and Club Sports Intern at Fort Lewis College in Durango, Colorado.
 RJ received his Bachelor’s Degree from The University of Dubuque and his Master’s Degree from Lasell College.

-Austin Wingle is currently a senior at WSU Tri-Cities studying Digital Technology & Culture.
-Prior to attending WSU Tri-Cities, Austin attended Columbia Basin College.
-Austin started working for the Office of Student Life as the Graphic Design Assistant in the summer of 2015.
+Dana Parmenter is currently a junior at WSU Tri-Cities studying Computer Science and Digital Technology and Culture.
+Dana started working for the Office of Student Life as the Graphic Design Assistant in the summer of 2016 and Orientation Leader in the winter of 2015.